 The T-Mobile USA SIM card (Simple Choice Prepaid monthly prepaid plan) features:

 - Includes your first 30 days service so you can use your US mobile service as soon as you arrive in the United States

 - Easily buy more credit to extend your service online or from thousands of convenience stores, pharmacies, supermarkets or T-Mobile shops throughout the USA

 - Includes a US mobile phone number that you can give to friends and family or use to divert your home phone to before you travel.
-Your phone number is emailed to you after your phone has been activated.
+Your phone number is emailed to you after your SIM has been activated.

 - Activated on a T-Mobile monthly prepaid plan with the options and 3G data allowance of your choice

 T-Mobile's monthly prepaid plans are easy-to-understand plans that offer great value.
 When you buy your SIM card, it will include enough credit to pay for your first month of service (each additional month of service will cost between USD $50 and USD $95 depending on which 3G data allowance you choose and which additional features you add to your service).
 Read here to find out why these Simple Choice Prepaid plans are best for use in the USA.

 T-Mobile's Unlimited Talk, Text & Web monthly prepaid plans include:

 - Unlimited free incoming calls (regardless of where the call originates)

 - Unlimited free calls to landline and mobile phones in the USA

 - Unlimited free text messages to US and Australian mobile phones

 - Unlimited internet access (1GB data at a maximum of 8 Mbps with the option of increasing this to 3GB or Unlimited high speed data and unlimited data limited to 128 Kbps after your 3G data allowance has been reached).
 4G/LTE data speeds aren't available to everyone so read below before deciding to opt for a larger high speed data allowance.

 T-Mobile's monthly prepaid plans include a minimum monthly charge, however these plans feature a lot of included value and can be the best option if you are travelling for three weeks or longer and need to make a lot of international calls.